Earthquakes on May 8, 2026

 8.2 km---✓ ReviewedUSGS →

-At 21:03 UTC on May 8, 2026, a magnitude 2.3 tremor occurred 135 km WSW of Adak, Alaska.
-The event originated approximately 8.2 km below the surface, classifying it as shallow crustal.
-Coordinates: 51.373°, -178.425°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On May 8, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 135 km WSW of Adak, Alaska at 21:03 UTC.
+This was a shallow crustal earthquake, focused at 8.2 km depth.
+Geolocation places the event at 51.373°N, -178.425°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08